Ahmad Ismail Yasin

 In 1968 he was chosen to lead the Society of Muslim Brothers in the Gaza Strip.
-He helped to build up the organization and founded the Islamic Center Society in 1973 with the aim of offering religious, social, cultural, health and sporting services.
+He helped to build up the organization and founded the Islamic Center (al-Mujamma' al-Islami) in 1973 with the aim of offering religious, social, cultural, health and sporting services.
 He also contributed to the founding of the Islamic University of Gaza in 1978.

 Beginning in the early 1980s, Yasin’s activity centered on his call to resist the occupation and on preparing for armed struggle against it.
 In April 1984, the Israeli authorities ordered his arrest; he was charged with forming an armed group and with possession of weapons and was sentenced to 13 years in prison.
-However he was released in May 1985 in a prisoners exchange deal between the Israeli occupation and the Popular Front for the Liberation of Palestine-General Command.
+However he was released in May 1985 in a prisoner exchange deal between the Israeli occupation and the Popular Front for the Liberation of Palestine-General Command.

 After the first Palestinian intifada erupted in December 1987, Yasin and a group of Islamic activists in Gaza created an Islamic organization to struggle against Israeli occupation; they called it Movement of Islamic Resistance (better known by its Arabic acronym Hamas).
 This organization spread to the occupied West Bank and played an important role in the intifada.
 Since then, Yasin has been regarded as the spiritual father of that movement.